 Finally, we’ve made it through the majority of 2021 and into the Holiday season, allowing us to celebrate by getting together with family and friends and perhaps do a little shopping for them too.
 Thanksgiving is around the corner with the biggest holiday deals of the year on Black Friday and Cyber Monday.
 As with any other year, it’s a good time to find great deals but its equally important to be wary of “too good to be true” deals.
 Hackers exploit consumer excitement on these big shopping days each and every year!
 They steal personal information, sell us goods that never arrive, and take advantage of us if we let our guards down.

 Traditionally, ‘Black Friday’ meant a day out on the town, racing around retail stores to get the last flat screen TV before someone takes it or even seeing shoppers fisticuff their way to the front of lines to secure their big deals.
 Now, shopping has shifted online, erasing traditional obstacles shoppers dealt with on Black Friday.

 Shoppers looking for gifts for loved ones and family now must worry about cyber threats.
-With coronavirus setting new infection records each day in November, more and more businesses are turning to online marketplaces.
-Hackers capitalize on these trends making our online shopping experiences more dangerous and difficult.
+Hackers capitalize on these shifting trends, making our online shopping experiences more dangerous and difficult.